Binatik/react-template/README.md

 ## React-template
 ```"homepage": "https://binatik.github.io/react-template"```

-A clean sheet with a ready-made set of basic components and a global state will help you quickly start development and not clog your head with.

-You are provided with a ready-made template with the necessary settings for comfortable work.

-In the set module.css, styledComponent, Routers, Redux-Toolkit, Deploy.
+### Developers

+By installing this template, you take full responsibility for any change in it.
+You are provided with an open source and a minimum for a convenient start and getting started.

 ### Installation